The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis: Background

-Since \eqref{rev sde 2} is an SDE in reverse time that has the same densities of the forward SDE \eqref{sde 2}, it is called a \textbf{reverse-time SDE} associated with \eqref{sde 2}.
-Since we formulate this result in a slightly more general form than in \cite{karras}, we provide a short proof in Appendix \ref{app: proofs sec2}.
+Since \eqref{rev sde 2} is an SDE in reverse time that has the same densities as the forward SDE \eqref{sde 2}, it is called a \textbf{reverse-time SDE} associated with \eqref{sde 2}.
+For the sake of completeness, we include a short proof of this result, which can also be found in \cite{karras}, in Appendix \ref{app: proofs sec2}.
+The proof uses the same formal computation together with a result of \cite{uniqueness_figalli2008} that guarantees the well-posedness of \eqref{rev sde 2}.

-We will also use the following general lemma, which can be found in \cite[Lemma C.1]{Chen2022Improved}.
-Since we are interested in the specific conditions required for this result, we provide a proof in Appendix \ref{app: proofs sec2} showing explicitly where the hypotheses are used.